andrewharabor/pydeepnet/README.md

 ```

 This trains the network for 5 epochs and a mini batch size of 32.
 Afterwards, the network's predictions are stored in an array.

-For a more detailed description of what PyDeepNet provides, see the [documentation](DOCUMENTATION.md).

 ## Example - MNIST Digit Classification